 Borderline personality disorder BPD causes unstable moods, challenging behavior, and, in many cases, trouble managing relationships.
 Patients with borderline personality disorder often struggle to regulate

 Borderline Personality Disorder (BPD) is a severe mental health disorder where the person displays consistent instability in their self-image and interpersonal relationships.
 This condition is

-A petulant borderline personality disorder is a mental illness characterized by erratic mood swings, impulsive behaviors, and intense fear of abandonment.
-People with this disorder
+Petulant borderline personality disorder, often referred to simply as petulant BPD, is a form of mental illness characterized by erratic mood swings, impulsive behaviors, and

 Borderline Personality Disorder: Self-Test Table of Contents If you believe you might have borderline personality disorder, this self-test can help to determine whether you should